UW-GAC/primed-pgs-catalog/README.md

 **Note that including an underscore in the "sampleset" argument will cause the workflow to fail.**

+This workflow uses two-stage mean and variance regression-based continuous ancestry adjustment, as described in Khan et al. (2022) [PMID:35710995](https://pubmed.ncbi.nlm.nih.gov/35710995/).
+The regression is performed in the target genotype data using the provided PC file as input `pcs`.
+The file format is expected to have a column "IID" with sample ID and PC columns starting with "PC".

 input | description
 --- | ---
 ancestry_adjust | Boolean for whether to adjust scores for ancestry using PCs (if true, provide input "pcs")